01mf02/jq-lang-spec/spec.typ

 == New semantics <new-semantics>

-We will now give semantics that will allow us to define the output of
+We will now give semantics that define the output of
 $(f update g)|^c_v$ as referred to in @semantics.

 We will first combine the techniques in @limiting-interactions to define